-Any house moving could be hard, and living in London makes it even harder.
+could be hard, and living in London makes it even harder.
 We try to make the process stress-free from beginning to end.
-You don't need to be overwhelmed by every single detail while you organise the big day!
-That's why, as a premier London removals company, we have compiled one easy to use moving checklist for you.
+You don’t need to be overwhelmed by every single detail while you organise the big day!
+That’s why, we have compiled one easy to use moving check-list for you.
 Read it here or print it to keep track of every step you make while moving out.
 Planning, packing, utilities, services – we got it all covered!
 Of course, this planner is useful for moving anywhere, but we have included all the specifics if you live in London.

 6-8 weeks before the move

 - Research the area of your new home.
 If you have kids, start looking for nearby schools and prepare the transfer.
 If you are changing your physician, start searching for a new one.
 Ask friends and colleagues for recommendations.

 - Start de-cluttering.
 Why pay for moving stuff you will never use?
 Usually, moving out is the best time to do some cleaning up.
 Throw away all the things you won’t need.
 You can sell or donate some of the items.
 Don’t put it off!
 Early de-cluttering will help you organise your moving easier and faster.
 It also means more accurate estimates from your moving company.

 - Decide whether you are going to pack yourself or not.
 If you are doing the packing yourself, start gathering as many packing materials as you can.
 Take enough boxes, bubble wrap, tape, and newspapers to pack all your items.
 You can always get all packaging materials from us.